An Analogue of the Erd\H{o}s-Ginzburg-Ziv Theorem over $\mathbb Z$: Acknowledgements

 \section{Acknowledgements}

 This research was carried out at the Duluth REU under the supervision of Joe Gallian.
 Duluth REU is supported by the University of Minnesota, Duluth and by grants NSF-1358659 and NSA H98230-16-1-0026.
 Special thanks to Levent Alpoge, Phil Matchett Wood, Joe Gallian, Papa Sissokho, and Pat Devlin for helpful comments on the paper.
-Finally, I am extremely grateful to my reviewers for an especially careful reading and numerous helpful comments and corrections.
+Finally, I am extremely grateful to my referees for going above and beyond the call of duty and performing especially careful readings with many helpful comments, corrections, and suggestions to improve this paper.